Bond Yields

 The Formula Relating a Bond's Price to its Yield to Maturity, Yield to Call, or Yield to Put

 The formula below shows the relationship between the bond's price in the secondary market (excluding accrued interest) and its yield to maturity, or other yields, depending on the maturity date chosen.
 In this equation, which assumes a single annual coupon payment, YTM would be the bond's yield to maturity, but this is difficult to solve, so bond traders usually read the yield to maturity from a table that can be generated from this equation, or they use a special calculator or software, such as Excel as shown further below.
-Yield to call is determined in the same way, but n would equal the number of years until the call date instead of the maturity date, and P would be the call price.
+Yield to call is determined similarly, but n would equal the number of years until the call date instead of the maturity date, and P would be the call price.
 Similarly, the yield to put, or any of the other yields, is calculated by substituting the appropriate date when the principal will be received for the maturity date.

-Yield to Call, Yield to Put, or Yield to Maturity Formula
+Yield to Put, or

-Bond Price = C1
+= C1

 (1+YTM)1